xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
-        -enh (dkulp) Added pixel level "Skips" effect to SingleStrand effects.
+        -bug (dkulp) SingleLine models with multiple string bug one node per string were displayed as a single light -bug (dkulp) Rotating single lines would cause the number of lights to display to drop by 2. (lose the ends) -enh (dkulp) Added pixel level "Skips" effect to SingleStrand effects.
         -enh (dkulp) Add ability to shift columns in the grid left or right to reorder them.
         -enh (dkulp) If the effect is NONE and the buffer is already clear, skip clearing it.
 For large Whole House models, clearing the